Diversity & Inclusion

 FOR FACULTY & STAFF

 The OEI develops co-curricular programs and provides services that promote inclusion, a sense of community and the discussion of difference.
 We do this by partnering with faculty and administrators to enhance classroom climate/pedagogy through:

 - Identifying, sharing, and supporting innovative pedagogical best practices through continuing education and professional development workshops, seminars, or other fora.

 - Ally and coalition building work to create co-curricular programming related to cultural competency, promoting civil discourse, implicit associations and bias reduction, and exploring the intersections between social justice and various forms of diversity.

-Dr. Judith Pérez-Caro serves as the inaugural Director of Equity, Community, and Inclusion at Georgetown Law.
+Dr. Judith Pérez-Caro serves as the inaugural Director of Equity and Inclusion at Georgetown Law.
 In this role, one of the first of its kind among top law schools, Dr. Pérez-Caro is charged with building the mission, vision, and goals of the office.
 As director, she serves as a resource for students who are historically underrepresented in the legal profession; develops, supports, and sponsors programs that explore the intersection of social justice and diversity, and provides faculty with curriculum design resources for a more inclusive classroom experience.